-- 4.12 An Employment Land Needs Assessment (ELNA) was completed by consultants Aecom in 2015 and used employment projections from the East of England Forecasting Model (EEFM) together with additional local information to recommend the amount of additional floorspace or land that is required to meet forecast employment needs.
-Policy SP5 in the section 1 Local Plan has confirmed that Braintree should deliver between 20.9 and 43.3ha of new employment land. - 4.13 Table 4-1 of the ELNA identifies 29 designated and non-designated clusters of employment land of which the majority is located at three large industrial areas, one each in Braintree, Witham and Halstead, with smaller allocations at Strategic Allocations.
-Employment land identified was categorised into either Employment Policy Areas or Business Use through Local Plan Policies LPP2 and LPP3. - 4.14 For the purposes of this policy, viable and sustainable means that proposals for redevelopment must demonstrate that continued employment use is not possible, based on marketing, viability and other appropriate tests.
+6.12 An Employment Land Needs Assessment (ELNA) was completed by consultants Aecom in 2015 and used employment projections from the East of England Forecasting Model (EEFM) together with additional local information to recommend the amount of additional floorspace or land that is required to meet forecast employment needs.
+Policy SP4 in the section 1 Local Plan has confirmed that Braintree should deliver between 20.9 and 43.3ha of new employment land.(AM7)

+6.13 Table 4-1 of the ELNA identifies 29 designated and non-designated clusters of which the majority is located at three large industrial areas, one each in Braintree, Witham and Halstead, with smaller allocations at Strategic Allocations and the Garden Communities.
+Employment land identified was categorised into either Employment Policy Areas (Mixed B class) or Business Use (Exclusively B1)(AMB) through Local Plan Policies LPP2 and LPP3.